ajudges/smart_queue/README.md

 # smart_queue
-A computer vision system to count the number of people in a queue
+A computer vision system deployed on the edge, using Intel's OpenVINO, to count the number of people in a queue.